We have numerous active ministries at Saint Cecilia.

 This parish ministry is a non-partisan but politically and socially engaged Catholic advocacy group for social and racial justice.
 The work of this ministry is grounded in the Gospel message that we are all one in Christ Jesus, and emphasis is placed on Catholic Social Teaching, particularly the call to protect the dignity of the most vulnerable.
 Members seek to connect with and amplify existing groups across the Boston ecumenical community, while also infusing social and racial justice into the whole of our parish.

-At Saint Cecilia we have a number of annual events that require many helping hands.
+Like hosting parties and enjoy working with people?
+We’ve got the ministry for you!
+At Saint Cecilia, we have a number of annual events that require many helping hands.
 Under the direction of our Director of Facilities and Events, those who volunteer to assist with special events help plan and host the gala reception following our annual Christmas concert, the reception to welcome our newly initiated following the Great Vigil of Easter, and our annual outdoor Summerfest party.
-In addition to these annual events, there are sometimes additional events that require help.
-If you like parties and enjoy working with others, this might be the perfect ministry for you.
+Along with these annual events, there are sometimes other events that require help.

 Wisdom and Mature Spirituality Group

 The Wisdom and Mature Spirituality Group is a community of energized adults journeying in the second half of life and looking to build a deeper relationship with the Christian faith through fellowship, trust, sharing, and prayer.
-This group meets on a weekly basis and focuses on the rediscovery of the foundations of Christian belief and practice while attempting to cultivate a spirit of contemplation in order to be instruments of compassionate action in the world.
+This group meets weekly to focus on the rediscovery of the foundations of Christian belief and practice while attempting to cultivate a spirit of contemplation to be instruments of compassionate action in the world.
 New members are always welcome.

 Young Adult Ministry